-Sage Outdoor Adventures owns conveniently located river rafting outposts on the Eagle, Arkansas and Colorado rivers.
+Join Sage Outdoor Adventures for a day on the water.
 Sage’s whitewater rafting program is the most thought out.
+They own conveniently located river rafting outposts on the Eagle, Arkansas and Colorado rivers.
 Once the snow runoff increases the water level in the rivers, you can’t help but feel the adrenaline rush.
 It’s important that safety and fun are the two pillars for Sage Outdoor Adventures in these conditions.
 This is truly the best way to take in the pure beauty of Colorado’s natural surroundings.
 You will not be disappointed.

 Glenwood Springs’ most popular attraction is the Glenwood Caverns Adventure Park featuring cave tours, thrill rides, restaurants, kids’ activities, special events, and more.
 Glenwood Caverns Adventure Park is burstin’ with fun and adventure.
 Explore stunning caverns and formations in Colorado’s largest showcave.
-During the Summer Season, you can fly down the mountain on USA’s first alpine coaster, hang on to your seat in Colorado’s first 4D Ride Theater and fly through the air high above Glenwood Springs, out over scenic Glenwood Canyon in our Glenwood Canyon Flyer.
+Then fly down the mountain on USA’s first alpine coaster, hang on to your seat in Colorado’s first 4D Ride Theater and soar through the air out over scenic Glenwood Canyon in the Glenwood Canyon Flyer.

-On your way home stop by the Iron Mountain Hot Springs.
-These hot springs cater to all who appreciate relaxing with a warm soak surrounded by mountain views.
+On your way back to the Vail Valley stop and soak at Iron Mountain Hot Springs.
+These hot springs cater to all who appreciate relaxing surrounded by mountain views.
 Glenwood Springs newest hot spot offers 16 natural mineral hot springs soaking pools and a freshwater family pool with a jetted spa.
 All are located alongside the Colorado River, just across from the base of the tram at Glenwood Caverns Adventure Park, with Rocky Mountain views that soothe and inspire.

 Stop 1: The Minturn Saloon is the most historic restaurant in the Vail Valley.
 Folks have been enjoying great food and drinks at this location since 1901 from a variety of owners sporting various restaurant names.
-The Minturn Saloon has been a “must” for valley locals and visitors since 1976.
+The Minturn Saloon is a “must” for valley locals and visitors alike.

-Stop 2: The Town of Red Cliff is the oldest town in Eagle County.
+Stop 2: The Town of Red Cliff is the oldest town in Eagle County, established in 1879.
 It was the first County Seat for Summit County, which included the current areas of Summit and Eagle Counties.
-At 8,650 feet above sea level, Red Cliff boomed at the turn of the century as a mining town with saloons, a bank, sawmills and even an opera house.
-The town established in 1879, was mapped and patented in 1883 by the U.S. Government.
-Today it is a quaint mountain community that continues to attract rugged individualists from business entrepreneurs to outdoor enthusiasts.
+At 8,650 feet, Red Cliff boomed at the turn of the century as a mining town with saloons, a bank, sawmills and even an opera house.
+Today it is a quaint mountain community that continues to attract rugged individuals from business entrepreneurs to outdoor enthusiasts.

 Stop 3: Camp Hale Memorial Campground sits at an elevation of 9,200 feet, offering guests a wonderful setting for recreation and relaxation.
 Camp Hale is historic because the 10th Mountain Division, an unit of 15,000 men, trained here in mountaineering and skiing techniques during WWII.

-The zip line course at Zip Adventures are the first and the best ground-to ground zip lines in the country.
-Our zip line courses will get you pumpin’ – the farther you go, the higher the exhilaration!
+The zip line course at Zip Adventures in Wolcott are the first and the best ground-to ground zip lines in the country.
+Their zip line courses will get you pumpin’ – the farther you go, the higher the exhilaration!
 6 unique zip lines give you a graduating progression of excitement and adventure, as well as a stunning view of our beautiful Colorado landscape.

 Vail Welcome Center: Located on the top deck (level 4) of the Vail Village parking garage and in the new Welcome Center on the lower level at the southwest corner of the Lionshead parking garage, the welcome centers have numerous publications, maps and information on Vail.